nkdAgility/NKDAgility.com/site/content/resources/blog/2012/2012-12-31-upgrading-to-team-foundation-server-2012-update-1-in-production-done/index.md

 ---
 title: Upgrading to Team Foundation Server 2012 Update 1 in production – DONE
+description: "Learn how to successfully upgrade to Team Foundation Server 2012 Update 1 with expert tips, a detailed checklist, and troubleshooting advice for a smooth transition."
 date: 2012-12-31
 creator: Martin Hinshelwood
 id: "9211"